 Summary

-In this application note we have explained some of the advantages and benefits of Moku Cloud Compile when operating as part of Multi Instrument Mode on Moku:Pro.
-The entire process from entering the simplest VHDL case of example #1 was covered from the point of entering the HDL code, through building deploying and confirming expected operation.
+This application note presented some of the advantages and benefits of Moku Cloud Compile when operating as part of Multi-instrument Mode on a Moku:Pro.
+The entire process was covered, from entering the simplest possible VHDL code in example #1 through building, deploying, and confirming expected operation.

-Further example code was presented and briefly explained; inviting the user to experiment with the possibilities opened up by MCC.
+Further example code was presented and briefly explained, inviting you to experiment with the possibilities opened by MCC.

-Further CC examples of more complex math operations, custom trigger modes and other applications can be developed from these basics.
+Further MCC designs including more complex math operations, custom trigger modes, and other applications can be developed from these basics.

 Have questions or want a printable version?